 1. Orange and Lemon Juice Solution

 This method entails spraying a citrus solution made up of oranges and lemons on your car.
-Cats hate the smell of these fruits, and if your car smells this way, there is no way they are going near it.
+As Emily from Cat Spraying Insider says, cats hate the smell of these fruits, and if your car smells this way, there is no way they are going near it.
 The recipe is very easy and it makes use of products easily available on our kitchen shelves.

 - Orange peels